determined-ai/determined/docs/manage/config-policies.rst

  Config Policies Guide
 #######################

-Config Policies allow administrators to set limits on how users can define workloads (e.g., experiments, notebooks, tensorboards, shells, and commands).
-Administrators can include any parameter referenced in the :ref:`experiment configuration reference <experiment-config-reference>`.
+Config Policies enable administrators to control how users define workloads, such as experiments, notebooks, tensorboards, shells, and commands.
+Administrators can include any parameter from the :ref:`experiment configuration reference <experiment-config-reference>` to set up experiment invariant configurations.

 .. include:: ../_shared/attn-enterprise-edition.txt

-Config Policies allow admins to define two types of configurations:
+Admins can define two types of configuration policies:

+-  **Constraints**: Restrictions that prevent users from exceeding resource limits.
 -  **Invariant Configs**: Settings applied to all workloads within a scope (global or workspace).
--  **Constraints**: Restrictions that prevent users from exceeding resource limits.

 These policies are essential for managing task priorities, resource allocation, and setting specific configurations across the organization.
 Global policies override workspace policies, and both